Utah will give KN95 masks to children as the Delta variant fuels Covid-19 hospitalizations nationwide - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Matthew Hilk, Naomi Thomas, Deidre McPhillips, Jacqueline Howard, Chris Boyette, Virginia Langmaid and Gregory Lemos contributed to this report.
+CNN’s Chris Boyette, Matthew Hilk, Jacqueline Howard, Virginia Langmaid, Gregory Lemos, Lauren Mascarenhas, Deidre McPhillips and Naomi Thomas,contributed to this report.

 Comments